nordic-institute/X-Road-development/WORKFLOW.md

 to the procedure in [X-Road Development Model](https://github.com/nordic-institute/x-road-development/blob/master/DEVELOPMENT_MODEL.md#31-evaluate), section "Evaluate".

 10.2 The NIIS coordinates development by the X-Road Product Roadmap.
-Approved request will be entered into the Roadmap.
-Dependencies and effects to other components of the X-Road software and other projects must be analysed in preparing of requests.
+Approved request will be entered into the Product Roadmap.
+Dependencies and effects to other components of the X-Road core and related projects must be analysed in preparing of requests.

 10.3	New features are always developed on `feature` branches.